Entropy-production fluctuation theorem for a generalized Langevin particle in crossed electric and magnetic fields: Concluding Remarks

 \section{Concluding Remarks}

-In this work we established, within a fully non-Markovian framework, the detailed fluctuation theorem (DFT) for the total entropy production of a charged Brownian particle in a harmonic trap driven by a time-dependent electric field and subjected to a constant transverse magnetic field.
+In this work we established, within a fully non-Markovian framework, the detailed fluctuation theorem for the total entropy production of a charged Brownian particle in a harmonic trap driven by a time-dependent electric field and subjected to a constant transverse magnetic field.
 Our approach is based directly on the generalized Langevin equation and exploits the fact that the dynamics is linear and the noise is Gaussian, so that the phase-space probability density remains Gaussian for all times.
 For equilibrium initial conditions---specifically, an initial distribution given by the product of a canonical distribution in position and a Maxwellian in velocity---we obtained the explicit marginal density $P(\tilde{\bf r},t)$ needed to define the trajectory-dependent system entropy, and showed that it retains a canonical form when written in terms of the fluctuation variables about the mean trajectory.
 This structure is similar in spirit, though not identical in detail, to the Markovian result reported in Ref.~\cite{Jimenez2010}.

 We considered two solvable driving protocols: (i) a harmonically trapped particle under a time-dependent force field, and (ii) the dragging of the trap center with an arbitrary time dependence.
 In both cases, the total entropy production is a Gaussian random variable and satisfies the relation between variance and mean that implies the DFT, and consequently the corresponding integral fluctuation theorem.
 An interesting direction for future work is to confront these predictions with experiments in which non-Markovian effects are relevant (e.g.\ viscoelastic environments) and where magnetic fields play an essential role; to our knowledge, systematic experimental tests of fluctuation theorems in such magnetically driven non-Markovian settings are still scarce.
+The simulations in Sec.~\ref{sec:illustrative-observables} illustrate this reconstruction procedure in a controlled setting: the driven response is sampled, work and entropy production are reconstructed from the trajectory ensemble, and the empirical symmetry function is compared with the DFT prediction.